Cezary924/Homebridge-Automation-Bot/SECURITY.md

 ## Current Version

 Currently, the latest version of Homebridge Automation Bot is **0.3**.
-Information about the newest update can be found in the Releases section.
+An information about the newest update can be found in the Releases section.

 ## Supported Versions